-- ESG related guidance documents for listed companies on the Colombo (CSE) and Dhaka (DSE) Stock Exchanges.
+- GRI developed ESG related guidance documents for listed companies on the Colombo (CSE) and Dhaka (DSE) Stock Exchanges.

-- Providing technical input into the Filipino Securities and Exchange Commission (SEC) sustainability reporting Guidelines for Publicly Listed Companies (issued February 2019).
+- GRI provided technical input into the Filipino Securities and Exchange Commission (SEC) sustainability reporting Guidelines for Publicly Listed Companies (issued February 2019).

-- 17 capacity building workshops held for Publicly Listed Companies on sustainability reporting since 2017.
+- Over 70 capacity-building workshops held for Publicly Listed Companies on sustainability reporting since 2017.